egch/house-automation-js/README.md

 The application simulates the control of the ligths and temperatures in four rooms numerated from 1 to 4.
 Extensions are allowed by modifying the index.html file, i.e. introducing a new room or a new device to be monitored (for instances door or curtains.)

-## How to build/Setup
-Bootstrap is accessed locally, then it has to be installed through npm (which is required to be installed in the target env) Once downloaded the application from github move to the folder and run the command:

-*$ npm install*

 ## Third-party libraries
 * [Bootstrap](https://getbootstrap.com/): Build responsive, mobile-first projects on the web with the world’s most popular front-end component library.